 LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Cloudera, Inc. To Contact The Firm

-If you invested in Cloudera stock between April 28, 2019 and June 5, 2019 and would like to discuss your legal rights, click here: www.faruqilaw.com/CLDR.
+If you invested in Cloudera stock or options between April 28, 2017 and June 5, 2019 and would like to discuss your legal rights, click here: www.faruqilaw.com/CLDR.
 There is no cost or obligation to you.

 You can also contact us by calling Richard Gonnello toll free at 877-247-4292 or at 212-983-9330 or by sending an e-mail to rgonnello@faruqilaw.com.